CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 Pharmacology and botanical classification

-CBD (cannabidiol) is one of over a hundred phytocannabinoids identified in Cannabis sativa, and it is pharmacologically distinct from delta-9-tetrahydrocannabinol (THC) in that it does not produce the psychoactive intoxication associated with THC receptor agonism.
-In the veterinary nutraceutical market, CBD is typically derived from industrial hemp cultivars, which were reclassified under the 2018 Agriculture Improvement Act (Farm Bill) as containing not more than 0.3 percent delta-9 THC on a dry weight basis — the operative legal threshold distinguishing hemp from controlled cannabis.
+CBD (cannabidiol) is one of over a hundred phytocannabinoids found in Cannabis sativa.
+Unlike delta-9-tetrahydrocannabinol (THC), CBD does not produce psychoactive intoxication.
+In the pet supplement market, CBD is almost always derived from industrial hemp.
+Under the 2018 Farm Bill, hemp is legally defined as containing no more than 0.3% delta-9 THC on a dry weight basis.

 CBD is not a synonym for hemp